 The last two items can include asking people who the participants work with or for, to see how the learning benefitted them.

 How to get quantifiable Return on Investment results from surveys

-Most organizations run regular surveys with their workforce, whether about ‘soft’ items such as satisfaction and motivation, or ‘hard’ facts like absentee rates, target-meeting and turnover, and some of these may be adapted to measure the benefits of coaching.
+Most organisations run regular surveys with their workforce, whether about ‘soft’ items such as satisfaction and motivation, or ‘hard’ facts like absentee rates, target-meeting and turnover, and some of these may be adapted to measure the benefits of coaching.
 To ensure that those benefits solely attributable to the coaching programme are identified, and not confused with benefits from other changes that may be happening, the following question should be used: ‘What difference is due solely to the coaching programme?’

 The answers can elicit more specific benefits and, where appropriate, it is possible to ask questions that place a figure on them: